countr/website/src/pages/terms.md

 - use the materials for any commercial purpose or for any public display;
 - attempt to reverse engineer any software contained on Promise Solutions' Website;
 - remove any copyright or other proprietary notations from the materials; or
-- transferring the materials to another person or "mirror" the materials on any other server.
+- transfer the materials to another person or "mirror" the materials on any other server.

-This will let Promise Solutions to terminate upon violations of any of these restrictions.
-Upon termination, your viewing right will also be terminated and you should destroy any downloaded materials in your possession whether it is printed or electronic formap>
+This will allow Promise Solutions to terminate upon violations of any of these restrictions.
+Upon termination, your viewing right will also be terminated and you should destroy any downloaded materials in your possession whether it is printed or electronic format.

 ## 3. Disclaimer {#disclaimer}